 We believe that companies will continue to invest in digital transformation after the pandemic and will turn to Okta to provide their identity management tools.

 Palo Alto Networks, Inc. is an American multinational cybersecurity company headquartered in Santa Clara, California.
 Its core products area platform includes advanced firewalls and cloud-based offerings that extend those firewalls to cover other security aspects.

-The company currently serves 85 organizations in the Fortune 100 and has a $37 billion market cap.
-PANW has increased 65% in the last year, comfortably outperforming the benchmark, but trailing its cybersecurity counterparts.
+The company currently serves 85 organizations in the Fortune 100 and has a $52 billion market cap.

-The cybersecurity space will be fiercely competitive in the coming years, and Palo Alto’s strategy of acquiring everything in sight is not sustainable.
-However, the company’s current financials are strong, and it’s expecting a full-year 2021 revenue growth of 20%.
+The cybersecurity space will be fiercely competitive in the coming years, and Palo Alto’s strategy of acquiring everything in sight may not be sustainable.

 Best Cybersecurity Stocks for Growth